levkk/rwf/README.md

 #### Creating records

-Creating new records can be done in two ways: by saving a record with no primary key or by explicitly using `Model::create`.
+Creating new records can be done in two ways: by saving a record with an empty primary key or by explicitly using `Model::create` method.

-##### Record with no primary key
+##### Record with empty primary key

 ```rust
 let user = User {